opensourcesys/speechLogger/readme.md

 However, once started, logging will continue across remote sessions.

-### Feedback
+### Feedback and feature requests

-A log rotation feature will be released in the next version.

-If you would like to suggest a feature or report a bug, please send me an email.
+If you would like to suggest a feature or report a bug, please reach out by email, or file an [issue](https://github.com/opensourcesys/speechLogger/issues/).

 As always, I appreciate hearing that my add-ons are useful, and what people are using them for.
-Please email any kind of feedback you have!